- Adult-Gerontological NP

 - A minimum Grade Point Average of 3.0.
 This includes a minimum GPA of 3.0 in undergraduate science coursework.
 Priority will be given to those applicants with a cumulative GPA of 3.5 or greater in undergraduate and / or graduate coursework.

-- Evidence of a completed Organic Chemistry I or upper division Biochemistry course within the last 5 years.
+- Nurse Anesthesia: Evidence of a completed Organic Chemistry I or upper division Biochemistry course.

 - Three letters of recommendation, preferably from a manager or supervisor, a healthcare provider, or nursing faculty member.
 Letters should speak to applicant's ability to be successful in the DNP program, addressing items such as clinical skills, critical thinking, independent decision making, and collaborative skills with other health professionals, nursing leadership, etc.